 Read the safety decals before operating your unit.
 The cautions and warnings are for your safety.
-Understand and follow all safety decals to reduce the risk of a personal injury or property damage.
+Understand and follow all safety decals to avoid a personal injury or damage to the unit.

 If any safety decals become worn or damaged and cannot be read, order replacement decals from your local authorized STIHL servicing dealer.